efabrica-team/phpstan-latte/README.md

 Type: `array`

 List of filters used in your apps.
 Name of filter is used as key, callback or function name is value.

+For Latte 2 only default filters are added by default.

+For Latte 3 default filters and filters from all extensions are added by default.

 Default:
 ```neon